memgraph/documentation/pages/data-migration/migrate-from-rdbms.md

 CREATE (n:nodeName {property1_memgraph_name: row.property1_relational_name, property2_memgraph_name: row.property2_relational_name});
 ```

-So first we need to define the source file path and set the `HEADER` option to
+First we need to define the source file path and set the `HEADER` option to
 `WITH` because our CSV file has headers.
 The clause will parse each `row` and
 create nodes with properties.
 This is the clause to create `customer` nodes.
 Copy it and paste it in the **Query Editor** in **Memgraph Lab**, then click